-Last updated on February 26th, 2023 at 01:52 am
+Last updated on June 17th, 2024 at 11:40 am

-Taking a leap of faith is what has enabled me, so many times, to live so many of my dreams.
+Taking a leap of faith has enabled me to live many of my dreams.
+It’s time to make another quantum leap now.

 Another Leap of Faith

-Following my intuition and doing things that scare me has inevitably turned out to be a great adventure, and helped me to expand my world.
+Following my intuition and doing things that scare me has inevitably turned out to be a great adventure and helped me to expand my world.

 Doing What Our Heart Calls Us to Do